alttch/eva3/xc/drivers/phi/phi_devel.rst

 updating, providing LPIs state data to let them process the event with minimized amount of additional PHI.get() calls.

-Use port value *-1* can be used to set unit error status, value *False* to set sensor error status.
+Value *-1* can be used to set unit error status, value *False* to set sensor error status.

 Handling SNMP traps
 ~~~~~~~~~~~~~~~~~~~